alex-gutev/live_cells/docs-src/docs/basics/cell-widgets.md

 :::note

-The magic works that allows you to define cells directly within `CellWidget.builder` works by assigning a numerically indexed key to each cell that is defined within the build function/method.
+The magic that allows you to define cells directly within `CellWidget.builder` works by assigning a numerically indexed key to each cell that is defined within the build function/method.
 That's why you should avoid placing definitions within loops and